How to be an Au Pair in Italy

 Other Au Pairing in Italy Experiences

 If you are thinking of going to Italy to work or teach, Global Work & Travel helps you to organise working abroad placements in Italy and around the world.
-Choose from au pair jobs in Italy, an internship, tutoring or teach abroad.
-Their work abroad Italy placements include all the support you need for a life-changing adventure.

 “Global Work & Travel helped me to unlock an experience I would have never gone on on my own.
 Last year I stayed with a family in Italy for 3 months near Milan.
 I still call them my family.
 It was an experience of a lifetime.
 There were too many parts to highlight, however these things I will always remember. the lovely Italians in my little town who were so kind to me when I went out every day on my bicycle to discover new little streets, riding through the town where they used the castle as the library and the cobbled stone roads and beautiful brick buildings.